Afrokk/ZipState.rest/README.md

     ```sh
     \l
     ```
-    The \l command should display a list of databases on your system, and should include the database we created above.
+    The \l command should display a list of databases on your system, and should include the database called `state_data` we created above.

     Exit from psql:
     ```sh